paypal/mirakl-hyperwallet-connector/README.md

 advanced configuration & deployment:

 - **sellers**: Synchronises seller information between Mirakl and Hyperwallet.
-- **kyc**: Pushes identification documents from Mirakl to Hyperwallet for KYC purposes.
+- **kyc**: Manages incoming notifications from Hyperwallet for KYC purposes.
 - **invoices**: Distributes funds to sellers based on Mirakl's invoices and manual credit notes, and processes commissions for the operator.
 - **notifications**: Receives incoming webhook notifications from Hyperwallet and forwards them for further processing